MahmoodElsaayed/todo-app/README.md

 ## Live Preview

-- You can try the calculator online by visiting the [live preview](https://mahmoodelsaayed.github.io/Todo-App).
+- You can try the app by visiting the [live preview](https://mahmoodelsaayed.github.io/Todo-App).